Backup and Restore

 If you don't want to completely replace your current data, you could consider either making a new data folder as a completely separate location from your current data OR using the Advanced Backup Explorer on the File menu at the top left to find and restore select items instead of a complete data set.

-Intellect users: Please note that email is NOT one of the backup options.
-If you want to make a protective copy of all your email history, you'll require significantly more time and storage than this backup option, which makes quick and compressed copies of the other databases.
+When you want to make a protective copy of all your email history, you'll require significantly more time and storage than this backup option offers for the other types of data in this program.
 Instead of using Backup data, you should look at the option for Folder Synchronization, which can copy your complete email folders to a removable drive.

 This help article applies to Intellect 4 or newer, Time & Chaos 8 or newer, and Chaos Free